Skip to main content

 prepare_serialized_unsigned_tx

-What it does: Prepares signing-ready raw unsigned transaction hex for local OWS signing or local OWS broadcast.
+What it does: Prepares signing-ready raw unsigned transaction hex for the MPC signing layer and subsequent broadcast.
 Band: prepare Required inputs:

 • chain